 While green tea grabs headlines regularly when it comes to health benefits, black tea usually flies under the radar.
 But as you’ll see in the next sections, a cup of plain old black tea is just as great for you.
 So how are the two different?
 While both green and black tea leaves come from the plant known as Camellia sinensis, they are processed differently and have different chemical compositions as a result.
 Green tea undergoes practically no fermentation while black tea is fermented.
 The process of fermentation is responsible for the dark color and bitter taste of black tea.
-While the total number of flavonoids in green tea and black tea stay comparable, the nature of the flavonoids undergo some changes during this process.
+While the total number of flavonoids in green tea and black tea stay comparable, the nature of the flavonoids undergo some changes

 Essentially, some catechins are condensed or oxidized to theaflavins during fermentation, so when you compare the two, black tea has about 99 times higher content of theaflavins and 45 times higher content of thearubigins (both tannins) than green tea.
 Green tea, on the other hand, has 3.5 times higher content of catechins than black tea.1 2 And thanks to this chemical composition, a cup of black tea holds out the following benefits for your health and well-being.